How to Calculate Ratios: A Step-By-Step Guide

 To scale the ingredients up to feed 20 people (to double the recipe size) you need to double the ingredients – so you would need 6 cups of flour and 4 of sugar (or 6:4).

-Ratios can describe quantity, measurements or scale.
+When learning how to find a ratio, remember that ratios can describe quantity, measurements or scale.

 When describing a ratio, the first number is known as the ‘antecedent’ and the second is the ‘consequent’.
 So, in the ratio 3:1, the antecedent is 3 and the consequent is 1.